What to Expect at your Initial Acupuncture Appointment

 Wear loose fitted clothing that allows access to areas above your elbows and knees, or bring shorts and t-shirt.

-Please do not consume alcoholic beverages prior to your appointment.
+Please do not consume alcoholic beverages or recreational drugs prior to your appointment.

 Does Acupuncture Hurt?

-Kathleen utilizes very fine, sterile acupuncture needles in her practice.
-Her gentle, Kiiko Matsumoto Japanese-Style of acupuncture assists her to finely tune treatments to meet her clients needs.
-In general acupuncture should not be painful.
+We utilizes very fine, sterile acupuncture needles in our clinic.
+In general acupuncture is not painful.
 When your practitioner inserts a needle, you will feel the insertion of the needle as a pinch and then you may feel a dull ache, or a feeling of electricity or tingling, a sensation of heat or cold, or it may just feel strange.
 Sometimes you can feel energy or Qi running up or down the body or a limb.
-If any point is uncomfortable, tell your practitioner right away so she can adjust or remove the needle.
+If any point is uncomfortable, tell your practitioner right away so they can adjust or remove the needle.
 There are certain techniques or conditions that may require stronger stimulation on the needles to achieve more effective results.
 In these cases, painful sensations may be normal and will be discussed prior to treatment.

 Is Acupuncture Safe are there any Risks?